About the Fellowship

 I have been admitted to the LL.M. or SJD Program at Georgetown – can I apply to GLRF to switch programs and earn my degree with a tuition waiver?

-In general, no. Georgetown’s LL.M. program is based on course work and the Law Research Program is intended for scholars who will spend their time on independent research and writing.
-The SJD program also has a course work component during the first year that does not match the goals and structure of the Law Research Program.
+In general, no. Georgetown’s LL.M. program is based on course work and the Law Research Fellowship Program is intended for scholars who will spend their time on independent research and writing.
+The SJD program also has a course work component during the first year that does not match the goals and structure of the Law Research Fellowship Program.
 You must apply separately to all programs at the Law Center and cannot transfer into the Law Research Fellowship from any other program.

 Can I apply to more than one program at Georgetown Law Center?